 GIFT is a three-year research project that started in January 2017.

 Working with our long-term collaborators at the University of Nottingham's Mixed Reality Lab, Blast Theory is developing a series of prototype experiences for museum visitors.
-We are building an app allowing you to create a gift for a friend by exploring the collection in a museum.
+We have created an app allowing you to create a gift for a friend by exploring the collection in a museum.

 GIFT was set up to develop the role of virtual museums in establishing meaningful user experiences which allow for personal, complex and emotional encounters with art and cultural heritage.